Free shipping on orders over $70.00

 How your digital presence drives business in the marketplace.

-Advertising one’s business is a time tested way to increase customer interactions.
-Sure you can provide the basic terms of your services and their pricing on your own website.
-But making the most of today’s social media goes beyond the principles of notary work and connects your business to your clients on a deeper level.
-Digital advertising and connection platforms can combine not only the marketing aspect to grow a notary business, but also create an authentic (although virtual) storefront complete with the notary’s professional image, curated logos, menu of specific fees for services and more.
-The interaction tools available with social media are almost limitless and one can devote hours and hours to creating content.
+Digital advertising and connection platforms can combine not only the marketing aspect to grow a notary business, but also create an authentic (although virtual) storefront complete with the notary’s professional image, curated logos, a menu of specific fees for services, and more.
+The interaction tools available with social media are almost limitless, and one can devote hours and hours to creating content.
 But careful management of your overall digital presence can show your customers why you are their best choice in notarial services.

 Making the most of free advertising.